rezaim/ML-Algos-Subdivisions/README.md

 Distance-based methods aim to find optimal solutions by measuring the similarity or dissimilarity between data points.
 Common distance-based algorithms include:

 - k-Nearest Neighbors (k-NN)
-- Locally Weighted Regression (LWR)
+- K-Means Clustering
 - Self-Organizing Maps (SOM)
-- Support Vector Machines (SVM) with kernel methods
+- Support Vector Machines (SVM)

 **b.
 Tree-based Methods:**
 Tree-based methods build decision trees to partition the data and make predictions based on the majority class within each partition.
 Examples of tree-based algorithms are: